Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 Soapy water is enough to kill grubs in your lawn and garden, as the soap itself will smother them.

-For this homemade grub killer recipe, combine 3 tablespoons of organic liquid soap with a gallon of water.
+Mix three tablespoons of organic liquid soap with a gallon of water for a homemade grub killer.
 However, you can use Dawn dish soap if you’re only using it for your lawn.

 Spray the soapy water solution on the infested lawn or soil.